YueWu710/YueWu710.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student in Quantitative and Systems Biology at Northwestern University.
+I am pursuing a master's degree in Quantitative and Systems Biology at Northwestern University ('26) after completing my B.A. in Biology at UC Santa Barbara (June 2025).
 I have received training in both computational methods and molecular experiments.
-My research interest is identifying causal drivers of cell fate transitions and precisely perturbing them to redirect cells toward desired states.

 Scroll down to see the display of my projects results.
+The page is currently under refinement and expected to finish by Dec 3 CST.

 Infer Causal Drivers of Skin Cell Differentiation